 However, there was one thing that was missing from her life, and no matter what she did, she could not resist that tug at her heart and the deep need to travel.
 Anjie is finally pursuing her dream to travel to Italy.
 She will be heading out on her adventure in April.
 This trip has been on the top of her bucket list for a number of years and she is so incredibly excited to have the opportunity to pursue her dream.

-- Jackie’s online course with the huge safety module – The Budget-Minded Traveler Blueprint
+- Jackie’s online course with the huge safety module (no longer available as of November 2022).

 - Episode 65 – Includes our chat about itinerary and planning transportation, lodging, and more, for Italy.